-If the \internal command is put inside a section (see for example \section) all subsection after the command are considered to be internal as well.
-Only a new section at the same level will be visible again.
+If the \internal command is put inside a section (see for example \section) all subsections after the command are considered to be internal as well.
+Only a new section at the same level will end the fragment that is considered internal.

-You can use INTERNAL_DOCS in the config file to show or hide the internal documentation.
+You can use INTERNAL\DOCS in the config file to show (YES) or hide (NO) the internal documentation.